bspfsystems/BungeeIPC/CONFIGURATION.md

 - **ssl_context_protocol:**
   - It is HIGHLY RECOMMENDED to mirror this setting with the BungeeIPC configuration on the BungeeCord proxy.
 If not mirrored, the side with the weaker context protocol will be used, which may be an older or otherwise-out-of-spec protocol ("as strong as the weakest link in the chain" analogy).
   - It is recommended to use the latest version of SSL/TLS that your system(s) support.
+  - The default value is `"TLS"`.
+    - A null value will use the default.
-  - The default value is "TLS", but a null or empty value will use the default value.
+    - An empty value will use the default.
+    - An invalid value will throw an Exception.
 - **tls_version_whitelist:**
   - It is HIGHLY RECOMMENDED to mirror this setting with the BungeeIPC configuration on the BungeeCord proxy.
 If not mirrored, the side with the weakest "best" TLS version will be used, which may be an older or otherwise-out-of-spec TLS version ("as strong as the weakest link in the chain" analogy).
   - This is the list of TLS versions that you wish to be able to use for your IPC connection.
   - This is separate from the above setting in that the above will allow _all_ TLS versions, but this setting will restrict that to only the ones listed.
+  - The default list only contains `"TLSv1.2"`.
+    - A null list will use the default.
-  - The default list only contains "TLSv1.2" (only TLSv1.2 will be able to be used), but a null or empty list will use the default list.
+    - An empty list will use the default.
+    - An invalid list may use the default or only the valid entries within the list.
+    - A null entry will be ignored.
+    - An empty entry will be ignored.
+    - An invalid entry may throw an Exception.
 - **tls_cipher_suite_whitelist:**
   - It is HIGHLY RECOMMENDED to mirror this setting with the BungeeIPC configuration on the BungeeCord proxy.
 If not mirrored, the side with the weakest "best" TLS Cipher Suite will be used, which may be an older or otherwise-out-of-spec TLS Cipher Suite ("as strong as the weakest link in the chain" analogy).
   - This is the list of TLS Cipher Suites that you wish to be able to use for your IPC connection.
   - There are over 40 Cipher Suites that the SSLSocket(s) will use by default, some of which are less-than-ideal to use.
 The following list allows only the specified Cipher Suite(s) to be used for BungeeIPC.
+  - The default list only contains "TLS_DHE_RSA_WITH_AES_256_GCM_SHA384".
+    - A null list will use the default.
+    - An empty list will use the default.
-  - The default list only contains "TLS_DHE_RSA_WITH_AES_256_GCM_SHA384", but a null or empty list will use the default list.
+    - An invalid list may use the default or only the valid entries within the list.
+    - A null entry will be ignored.
+    - An empty entry will be ignored.
+    - An invalid entry may throw an Exception.

 ## BungeeCord Configuration Options